Apple Walnut Cake

 Haha.
 Thanks Beth.
 Yes, Christopher is a gem!

 Thank you Natalie!
 I do love a good apple cake.
-This was a cake that only made it to day to in my house when I was growing up.
+This was a cake that only made it a day to in my house when I was growing up.
 Which is unfortunate because as it sits, it gets more moist and even yummier!!

 It’s such a moist cake.
 Delicious!